-Pikaar et al. (2018) demonstrated the technical feasibility of producing microbial protein as a feedstuff from sewage that could replace use of feed crops such as soybean.
-The technical potential of this novel practice could replace 10-19% of the feed protein required, and would reduce cropland demand and associated emissions by 6-7%.
-These practices are, however, not economically feasible nor easily upscalable in most systems.
-Nonetheless, significant progress in Japan and South Korea in the reduction and use of food waste to increase efficiencies in livestock food chains has been achieved, indicating a possible pathway to progress elsewhere (FAO 2017; zu Ermgassen et al. 2016).
-Better understanding of biomass and food and feed wastes, value chains, and identification of mechanisms for reducing the transport and processing costs of these materials is required to facilitate larger-scale implementation.
+26 Pikaar et al. (2018) demonstrated the technical feasibility of producing microbial protein as a feedstuff 27 from sewage that could replace use of feed crops such as soybean.
+The technical potential of this 28 novel practice could replace 10-19% of the feed protein required, and would reduce cropland demand 29 and associated emissions by 6-7%.
+These practices are, however, not economically feasible nor easily 30 upscalable in most systems.
+Nonetheless, significant progress in Japan and South Korea in the 31 reduction and use of food waste to increase efficiencies in livestock food chains has been achieved, 32 indicating a possible pathway to progress elsewhere (FAO 2017; zu Ermgassen et al. 2016).
+Better 33 understanding of biomass and food and feed wastes, value chains, and identification of mechanisms 34 for reducing the transport and processing costs of these materials is required to facilitate larger-scale implementation.
+35 through anaerobic digestion) production (De Clercq et al. 2016) or for the production of microbial 1 2 protein (Pikaar et al. 2018).
+Second-generation biorefineries, once the underlying technology is 3 improved, may enable the generation of hydro-carbon from agricultural residues, grass, and woody 4 biomass in ways that do not compete with food and can generate, along with biofuel, high-value 5 products such as plastics (Nguyen et al. 2017).
+Second-generation energy biomass from residues may 6 constitute a complementary income source for farmers that can increase their incentive to produce.
+7 Technologies include CHP (combined heat and power) or gas turbines, and fuel types such as bio-8 diesel, bio-pyrolysis (i.e., high temperature chemical transformation of organic material in the absence 9 of oxygen), torrefaction of biomass, production of cellulosic bio-ethanol and of bio-alcohols produced by other means than fermentation, and the production of methane by anaerobic fermentation.
+(Nguyen 10 11 et al. 2017).